AdobeDocs/campaign-standard.en/help/sending/using/using-traps.md

 >[!NOTE]
 >
->When using a test profile as a trap, for any enriched fields in a message, the corresponding additional data is randomly picked from a real targeted profile and assigned to the trap test profile.
+>When using a test profile as a trap, any enriched fields within a message will have their corresponding additional data randomly selected from a real targeted profile and assigned to the trap test profile.
+However, be aware that if the real targeted profile is excluded due to typology rules applied during the first message preparation, the delivery preparation will fail.
+This failure occurs because the enriched field values cannot be substituted for the trap profile.
+Consequently, exclusion typology rules might not apply correctly to the real recipients.
+>
+>To prevent this situation, avoid using trap test profiles simultaneously with filtering or fatigue rules in your transactional typology.
+Learn more on enrichment.
 For more on enrichment, see [this example](../../automating/using/enriching-profile-data-file.md).